 In the context of Australia, creating a more socially cohesive society means recognising the important role of positive reconciliation with Indigenous Australians.
 Cultural Infusion offers a vast range of programs that explore the rich history of Aboriginal and Torres Strait Islander peoples .
-For example, our Indigenous Infusion program available in Australian Capital Territory and New South Wales showcases a captivating experience for students of all ages to be introduced with the history, culture and values of the Wiradjuri culture.
+For example, our Indigenous Infusion program available in Australian Capital Territory and New South Wales showcases a captivating experience for students of all ages to be introduced tp the history, culture and values of the Wiradjuri culture.

 Additionally, Kinder Dreaming is a riveting pre-primary program offered in Victoria perfect for younger children to be introduced to Indigenous Australian culture.
-With a blend of artistic dances, songs and stories children under the age of 5 have the opportunity of participating in this interactive and engaging program.
+With a blend of artistic dances, songs and stories children under the age of five have the opportunity of participating in this interactive and engaging program.
 Similarly in Queensland, students of all ages are able to take part in a comprehensive program led by Elder Gene Blow who narrates his experience of life in Queensland as an Aboriginal man.
 Through exploration of art and storytelling, students gain knowledge about Indigenous Australian culture and how to become better allies for Aboriginal communities.

 Nobel Prize Day